 F-1 students are allowed to work on campus for up to 20 hours a week while school is in session, and up to 40 hours a week during break periods.
 We do not guarantee summer campus employment, but F-1 students may also apply for these positions.

 The College offers some loans to international students.
-The maximum loan for each year is $4,000.
+The maximum loan is currently $4,000 per year.

 - Have a U.S. citizen or U.S. permanent resident as an approved cosigner.
 A cosigner is someone who is willing to sign the loan agreement with you and is promising that, in the event you are unable or unwilling to pay the balance due on the loan, he or she will be responsible for repaying the loan.